UltimateByte/zip-updater/README.md

 - Run and enjoy : ./zip-updater

 #### Important notes ####
-All all your zips content must have the same folder structure, otherwise, copy zip-updater to zip-updater2, and edit the destination directory accordingly.
+All will be simply extracted to the destination folder, so your zip content must have a coherent folder structure, otherwise, make another copy of zip-updater and edit it accordingly.

-Please, feedback
+Please, feedback.
+If it helped you, please consider making a donation for our community : http://www.mesnie.org/donation/